erin-bristow/simple-php-validator/README.md

 # simple-php-validator
 Bash script that executes the [PHP command line option](https://www.php.net/manual/en/features.commandline.options.php) `--syntax-check` on all files in a directory and subdirectories.
 No need to exclude non-PHP files - the script takes care of that.

-Also automatically excludes the third-party `/vendor` directory.
+Also automatically excludes the third-party `/vendor` directory that contains composer dependencies for PHP projects.
 In [a previous commit](https://github.com/erin-bristow/simple-php-validator/commit/6141ca71ed8eca5c6b1a0feeb697d1935237c8d9), there was a way to exclude directories via a flag like `$ ./validate-php.sh -e /vendor -e /other-directory` but it was buggy so decided to just explicitly exclude the `vendor` directory.

 ## How to Use
 Verify that your current shell is using bash.